sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_feature_engineering.rst

 It's important to remember that the features that you create should be relevant and informative for the problem you are trying to solve, and you may have to experiment with different feature engineering techniques to find the ones that work best for your data.
 Additionally, it's important to standardize the features before training a model, since some features could have different scales that could affect the training of your model.

-Fire Insights provides a number of Processors for Feature Engineering of Time Series Data.
+Sparkflows provides a number of Processors for Feature Engineering of Time Series Data.
 Some of them are listed below:

 .. list-table:: Time Series Processors